 Those words have had an enormous impact on me.
 They have helped to define the person I strive to become.
 And so they have become the go-to story, the story of a simple lecture of justice and moral clarity.

 But over the years I have come to appreciate the longer lectures too, those knots of on-the-one-hands and on-the-others I so hated as an adolescent.
 Sometimes the story is simple; sometimes the lecture can be short.
 But nowadays, I mostly find myself shaped by convoluted auxiliary points, by caveats and nuances.
 Like my father, I have become a collector of alternative angles, finding sanity in interminable deliberation.

 Dad doesn’t care about my old math grades anymore.
 In truth, I’m not sure he ever did.
 It was the process he was pressing into my mind, the process of living as an impromptu lecture.
 I believe in dissecting consequences, analyzing obstacles, considering possibilities, making a plan—and doing it all now, in the moving car, without notes or preparations, whether you like it or not—because life isn’t as easy as getting grounded or spanked, and there’s an awful lot we have to talk through.

-Seth Chalmer is a graduate student of Judaic studies and nonprofit management at New York University.
-Previously, he helped former prisoners succeed in careers, toured the United States as a performer in Sesame Street Live, and served as cultural arts director of the Jewish Community Center in Dayton, Ohio.
+Seth Chalmer is Assistant Director of the Berman Jewish Policy Archive (bjpa.org).
+Previously, he has helped former prisoners succeed in careers, toured the United States as a performer in Sesame Street Live, and served as cultural arts director of the Jewish Community Center in Dayton, Ohio.